Heine Fernandez

 Heine Fernandez (born Heine Lavrsen; 14 July 1966) is a Danish former professional footballer who played as a forward.
 He spent the bulk of his career with Viborg FF and Silkeborg IF.
+He has the Silkeborg IF club goalscoring record with 96 together with Henrik Pedersen.

 Club career

 Fernandez was the top goal scorer in the 1998–99 Danish Superliga.
 Fernandez also represented Danish clubs F.C.
 Copenhagen and Akademisk Boldklub.

 International career

 Fernandez made his debut for the Denmark national team in a September 1991 friendly match against Iceland, coming on as a substitute for Per Frandsen.
 It turned out to be his only international match.